10 Gardening Activities for August in the Midwest

 3. Pick Herbs & Store for Winter

 Herbs are delicacies of the summer garden, and they are generally easy to grow.
 Preserve herbs to use in recipes in fall and winter by harvesting them regularly then drying part of each harvest.
 Most herbs grown for their leaves will continue to produce and push new growth as you harvest, so pick them often.
 If your herbs start to flower, pinch off the flowers.
 Herbs will typically lose flavor if you leave them to flower.
-Read more about how to preserve your harvest.
+Read more about how to preserve your harvest and how to start an herb garden.

 5. Order Bulbs